-The profit and loss statement (also known as the "income statement" or P&L) is the most common of the standard financial reports that bankers and investors will expect to see in your business plan.
-The P&L statement in LivePlan shows your revenue, your expenses, and the difference between the two — that is, your net profit or "bottom line."
-The P&L is a fundamental tool for understanding how the revenue and expenses of your business stack up.
+The profit and loss statement (also known as the "income statement" or P&L) is a fundamental tool for understanding how the revenue and expenses of your business stack up.
+The P&L in LivePlan shows your revenue, your expenses, and the difference between the two — that is, your net profit or "bottom line."
 At a glance, it can tell you if your business is profitable or not.

 How to read the profit and loss statement